cccc9612/Ruto-Capstone/assets/user_stories.md

 ### Viewing Cars

-* As a logged in _or_ logged out user, I want to be able to view a selection of all the cars.
+* As a logged-in _or_ logged-out user, I want to be able to view a selection of all the cars.
   * When I'm on the `/cars` page:
     * I can view all the cars in the database.
     * I can also view the location and price of the cars.

 ### Adding Cars

-* As a logged in user, I want to be able to add cars.
+* As a logged-in user, I want to be able to add cars.
   * When I'm on the `users/current/cars/new` page:
     * I can add a new car.

 ### Updating Cars

-* As a logged in user, I want to be able to update my cars by clicking an Update button.
+* As a logged-in user, I want to be able to update my cars by clicking an Update button.
   * When I'm on the `/users/current/cars` pages:
-    * I can click "Update" to make changes to cars I have added.
+    * I can click "Update" to make changes to the cars I have added.

 ### Deleting Cars

-* As a logged in user, I want to be able to delete my cars by clicking a Delete button.
+* As a logged-in user, I want to be able to delete my cars by clicking a Delete button.
   * When I'm on the `/users/current/cars` pages:
     * I can click "Delete" to permanently delete a car I have added.